 Key selling points: For the customer company’s procurement staff, you might want to include in your product strategy a focus on more flexible pricing options and streamlining the procurement process.

-Every Persona Matters: Your Product Should Address Them All
+You Have a User Persona and a Buyer Persona: Your Product Should Address Them Both

 As I’ve tried to illustrate above, when you’re developing products that affect multiple people across a team or organization, it’s important to learn what your product will mean to all of them.
 Any of the personas described above could become your product’s biggest champions in their company, if you take their needs and goals into account, or its most vocal opponent if you don’t.